E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: The Model

 \subsection{Iterative Coordinate Update with Context-Aware E(3)-Equivariant Layer}

-The coordinate update module iteratively adjust the current ligand structure $\{\xl_{i}\}_{1\le i \le \nlig}$ towards the docked pose based on the extracted representations.
-The module is designed to satisfy the following desiderata: (1) {\bf protein context awareness}: the model must have an in-depth understanding of the interaction between the ligand and its protein context in order to produce a protein-ligand complex with optimized stability (\textit{i.e.} lowest energy); (2) {\bf self (ligand) context awareness}: the model should honor the basic geometric constraints of the ligand, so that the predicted ligand conformation is physically valid; (3) {\bf E(3)-equivariance}: if the protein and the input ligand pose are roto-translated, the ligand should dock into the same pocket with the same pose, and its coordinates should be transformed with the same E(3) transformation.
-Compared with previous ont-shot method, iterative refinement allows the ligand to better sense the local environment as our ligand gradually move towards its right position.
+The coordinate update module iteratively adjusts the current ligand structure $\{\xl_{i}\}_{1\le i \le \nlig}$ towards the docked pose based on the extracted representations.
+This module is designed to satisfy the following desiderata: (1) {\bf protein context awareness}: the model must have an in-depth understanding of the interaction between the ligand and its protein context in order to produce a protein-ligand complex with optimized stability (\textit{i.e.} lowest energy); (2) {\bf self (ligand) context awareness}: the model should honor the basic geometric constraints of the ligand so that the predicted ligand conformation is physically valid; (3) {\bf E(3)-equivariance}: if both the protein and the input ligand pose are transformed by an E(3) transformation, the ligand should dock into the same pocket with the same pose, with its coordinates transformed with the same E(3) transformation.
+Compared with methods that generate the final pose in one shot, iterative refinement allows the model to dynamically sense the local context and correct potential errors as the ligand gradually moves toward its final position.

 We start from an unbound ligand structure\footnote{In the rigid docking setting, this structure has the same conformation as the docked ligand structure.}.
-At iteration step $t=0, \dots, T - 1$, the module updates the protein, ligand and pair representations (summarized by $\vh^{(t)}$) and the ligand coordinates $\{\vx_{i}^{(t)}\}_{1\le i \le \nlig}$ with a context-aware E(3)-equivariant layer.
+At iteration step $t=0, \dots, T - 1$, the module updates the protein, ligand and pair representations (summarized by $\vh^{(t)}$) and the ligand coordinates $\{\vx_{i}^{(t)}\}_{1\le i \le \nlig}$ with a context-aware E(3)-equivariant layer,

 where $\{\vx_{j}\}_{1 \le j \le \np}$ are the fixed protein coordinates.
 We now introduce $\mathrm{DecoderLayer}^{(t)}$ in detail.